Vosbrucke/new-attempt/project1.md

 # Fuel prices in European countries / zones
 Welcome to the project where we explore the prices of different fuel types in European countries / zones.
-You can interact and display your own selection of different inputs following the link of the deployed app [here](https://vosbrucke.shinyapps.io/Fuel_prices_in_europe/).
-Have fun and if you find the app useful feel free to leave a star to the repo :)
+You can interact and display your own selection of different inputs following the link of the deployed app [here](https://vosbrucke.shinyapps.io/Fuel_prices_in_europe/) or below using the button.
+Have fun and if you find the app useful feel free to leave a star to the [repo](https://github.com/Vosbrucke/Fuel_prices_in_europe) :)

+<a href="https://vosbrucke.shinyapps.io/Fuel_prices_in_europe/" class="custom-button">Shiny app link</a>

 ### An example output:
 ![app](https://raw.githubusercontent.com/Vosbrucke/Fuel_prices_in_europe/main/Price%20of%20Euro%2095%20in%20Europe%20until%2005%20August%202024.jpeg "Fuel prices example")